KatLah6/Introduction/README.md

 ## Hi there 👋
-🌱 I am currently studying of Industrial Information Technology at LAB university in Lahti
+🌱 I am currently studying of Industrial Information Technology at LAB university in Lahti, Finland

 I am interested on new technologies and sustaniability.
 However I dont have a backround of studies in this field.